Tax Implications of Transferring Shares to a Spouse or Partner (UK Guide)

 • The signed Stock Transfer Form

-• Board meeting minutes approving the transfer (if required)
+• Board minutes approving the transfer

-• Updated registers and share certificates
+• Cancelled and reissued share certificates

 Key Takeaways